 Physics and Astronomy

-The Department offers the following Master’s programmes:
+The research groups of the Department are also involved in the following Master’s programmes: